Ashvalano/shader_game/DISCLAIMER.md

 for the degree, Bachelor of Science in Computer Science.
 It is the product of our own work.

-We hereby grant the College of Information and Communications Technology permission to freely use, publish in local or international journal/conference, reproduce, or distribute publicly the paper and electronic copies of this software project and its corresponding documentation in whole or in part, provided that we are acknowledge.
+We hereby grant the College of Information and Communications Technology permission to freely use, publish in local or international journal/conference, reproduce, or distribute publicly the paper and electronic copies of this software project and its corresponding documentation in whole or in part, provided that we are acknowledged.